Quasi-geodesics in the Cannon-Thurston metric: Introduction

 \subsection{Acknowledgments}

 This work would not have been possible without the wonderful working conditions of the American Institute of Mathematics.
 We would like to thank them for their hospitality during the April 2022 workshop “Random walks beyond hyperbolic groups” where this work started.
-We thank Dongryul Kim for pointing out Tukia's work and his interest in this work.
-We thank Fran\c{c}ois Ledrappier, Chi Cheuk Tsang, and Chris Leininger for helpful discussions.
-We thank Thomas Haettel for useful discussions at the early stages of this work.
+We thank the referee of a previous version of this paper for useful comments.

 The first author acknowledges the support of the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université) and LabEx CARMIN (ANR-10-LABX-59-01).
-The first author thanks Richard Canary and Yair Minsky for discussions related to this work during the programme \texttt{"}Higher rank geometric structures\texttt{"} at the IHP.
 The second author thanks PSC-CUNY and the Simons Foundation for their support.
 The third author is grateful to the Institute for Advanced Study for their hospitality and the Bob Moses fund for funding her 2024--2025 membership, she is funded by an NSERC Discovery Grant.
-The last author gratefully acknowledges support from NSF DMS--2439076.
-We thank Mahan Mj and Hee Oh for their comments on the first draft.
+The last author gratefully acknowledges support from the NSF grant DMS--2439076.